Spring Term 1, 2018-Welcome back to Nautilus class!

 I hope you all had a wonderful Christmas break and you’re looking forward to a new year for your children in Nautilus class.
 I look forward to continuing on a positive learning journey with your children supporting them to make progress with their learning, and developing as an individual.

-‘Once there were Giants’ will be the overarching theme for this first half term and will be an important factor in making curricular links.
-The main focus for this theme will be History, exploring the historic events that have affected out lives today.
-‘Terrific Transformations’ will be the principal theme for the second half term.
-The main focus for this theme will be Science.
-It will be an exciting and fun filled term with plenty of creative activities linked to these themes.
+‘Adventurers and explorers’ will be the overarching theme for this term and will be an important factor in making curricular links.
+The main focus for this theme will be History, exploring lives of significant individuals nationally and internationally.
+It will be an exciting and fun filled term with plenty of creative activities linked to this theme.

 We will continue to approach the new curriculum with the idea of mastery.
 The areas covered this term will be:

 - Number – multiplication and division.
 Measurement (money)